 8.83 Those involved in making a decision must take care not to accept gifts or hospitality from potential suppliers that could compromise or be seen to compromise their independence.

-8.84 Full records should be kept of all criteria used for evaluation and for contracts over £50,000] a report should be prepared for the Finance & Premises Committee highlighting the relevant issues and recommending a decision.
-For contracts under £50,000 the decision and criteria should be reported to the Finance & Premises Committee.
+8.84 Full records should be kept of all criteria used for evaluation and for contracts over £50,000, and a report should be prepared for the Resources Committee highlighting the relevant issues and recommending a decision.
+For contracts under £50,000 the decision and criteria should be reported to the Resources Committee.

 8.85 Where required by the conditions attached to a specific grant from the DfE / EFA, their approval must be obtained before the acceptance of a tender.